 Each week you will receive questions to guide you through the weekly readings.
-You will submit written answers to these questions by the specified dates.
+You will submit written answers to these questions by the specified dates and times.
 Once you have submitted your answers through Moodle, you will able to see the answers submitted by other students.
-We will indicate some of the good answers to the questions prior to the tests.
 These questions are very similar to the short answer questions that you will see on the tests.
 Answering these questions will get you participation grades and help you study for the tests.
-The 10 participation points are evenly divided over the question sets.
+Please note the submission dates on the schedule.
+The submission time is midnight.
+The system will not accept late submissions.
+As this is meant to be a weekly exercise to encourage you to keep up with the readings, no extensions will be granted.